SEO migration checklist: 32 steps to migration success

 As well as creating a backup we suggest creating a thorough crawl of your existing domain using a tool like Screaming Frog.
 This will help ensure that you have a list of all your current indexable URLs and their corresponding meta.
 Super useful when it comes to creating a redirect and migrating metadata over to the new domain.

 Create some traffic benchmarks too.
-Understand your existing site’s performance, keyword reach, conversion rates, so that you can see how much better (or worse) your new site performs.
+Understand your existing site’s performance, keyword reach, and conversion rates, so that you can see how much better (or worse) your new site performs.

 Prioritise URLs by importance